bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 Validate.date_format("10.10.2020") # => False
 ```

-If I had more time I would have spent a bit more time refactoring some of the functions in this class and I would have used regex to check that the date input was valid.
-This would have been a more efficient use of code in my opinion.
+If I had more time I would have refactored some of the functions in this class.
+It would have been good to use regex to check data input was valid.
+This would have been a more efficient use of code.

 #### Statement Class
 This class returns a statement when passed an account object: <br>